sairaghav/QA-Challenge/Q3/README.md

 - The `type` is configured as `NodePort` to allow access for debugging.
 In case, this is to be exposed to the internet, configure `type` as `LoadBalancer`
 - `nodePort` can optionally be specified explicitly to allow access only on that specific port, but is not recommended.
-- Deploy the cluster using command: `kubectl apply -f api-claim0-persistentvolumeclaim.yaml,api-deployment.yaml,api-service.yaml,frontend-deployment.yaml,frontend-service.yaml`
+- Deploy using command: `kubectl apply -f api-claim0-persistentvolumeclaim.yaml,api-deployment.yaml,api-service.yaml,frontend-deployment.yaml,frontend-service.yaml`

 **Verifying configuration**
 - Status of deployment